 Lima Travel Guide

-Why?
-A holiday in Lima may not sound a desirable prospect if one considers it is a city of almost 8-million, most of them living in poverty and pollution.
-The metropolis was, however, once the pride of the Spanish colonialists and retains enough history and character to tantalise and charm tourists, and there are some fascinating archaeological sites and museums to explore in and around the city, and anybody interested in the history of Andean civilisations will relish exploring Lima.
-The vibrant nightlife is yet another good reason to travel to Lima, with the jazzy neighbourhood of Miraflores and its numerous clubs and bars a big drawcard for night owls.
+A holiday in Lima may not sound a desirable prospect if one considers it is a city of almost eight million, most of them living in poverty and pollution.
+The metropolis was, however, once the pride of the Spanish colonialists and retains enough history and character to tantalise and charm tourists: there are some fascinating archaeological sites and museums to investigate in and around the city, and anybody interested in the history of Andean civilisations will relish exploring Lima.
+The vibrant nightlife is another good reason to travel to Lima, with the jazzy neighbourhood of Miraflores and its numerous clubs and bars a big drawcard for night owls.
 Lima boasts decent shopping opportunities and a fabulous restaurant scene, showcasing the increasingly sought after Peruvian cuisine.
 The noisy, crowded city has some lovely open spaces, and the bohemian neighbourhood of Barranco, along with the historic old town, is fun to explore on foot.